Sausage and Broccoli Casserole is a comforting dinner recipe! You can also serve this casserole as a Thanksgiving side dish instead of stuffing!

 We love adding white wine to this sauce, the flavor that wine adds is awesome.
 If you don’t want to add wine or maybe you just drank it all the night before just add chicken broth instead.

 No mushy rice in our casserole!
 Look at how perfectly the rice is cooked here.
-To be honest, I wouldn’t make a broccoli rice casserole any other way except with frozen rice again.
-Not only is it easier but it really turns out better in all ways.
+To be honest, I wouldn’t make a broccoli rice casserole any other way except with frozen rice again

-Can You Make This Broccoli Casserole Ahead Of Time?
+Can You Make This Casserole Recipe Ahead Of Time?

 You definitely can!
 Just make this recipe through until right before baking.
 Let the casserole cool and cover with foil, then keep it in the refrigerator until you’re ready to bake it.
 The rice will absorb some of the sauce, so if you make it ahead of time it will be slightly less creamy, but still crazy delicious.